SB-DA/Surfs_up/README.md

 ## Results
-The climate of an area is a composite or frequency distribution of various kinds of weather.
-The outstanding features of Hawaii's climate include mild temperatures throughout the year, moderate humidity, persistence of northeasterly trade winds, significant differences in rainfall within short distances, and infrequent severe storms.
-For most of Hawaii, there are only two seasons: "summer," between May and October, and "winter," between October and April.
+There are really only two seasons in Hawaii: summer (kau) from May to October and winter (hooilo) from November to April.
+The average daytime summer temperature at sea level is 85° F (29.4° C), while the average daytime winter temperature is 78° (25.6° C).

+Usually the southern side of Oahu, including Waikiki and Honolulu along with the southwest coast at Ko Olina recieve a lot of Hawaiian sunshine.
+So you can head to Oahu anytime of the year.

-- As per results below the average temperature in June is around 75.
-Maximum temperature near 85 and Minimum around 64.
+- As per results below the average temperature in June is around 75° F. Maximum temperature near 85° F and Minimum around 64° F.
-- Average temperature in December is around 71.
-Maximum around 83 and lowest around 56
+- Average temperature in December is around 71° F. Maximum around 83° F and lowest around 56° F.

 ![image](https://user-images.githubusercontent.com/78935551/116819417-024f3700-ab3e-11eb-9603-a16cd11d3f79.png)

 ## Summary
+- The weather looks almost favorable to go ahead and start a Shake shop.
+But before taking the big decision it's good to run a few more analysis.
+- It will be good idea to see the Long-Term Weather Trends to check for fu